schubergphilis/paleofuturistic_python/docs/walkthrough.md

 Because we just cloned an empty repository, we can assume to be safe though.
 Clone your new repository somewhere.
 From the directory directly above it run:
-`uvx cruft create -f --checkout v0.1.0 https://github.com/Carlovo/straight_to_the_money` (mind the `-f`). cd to your project directory; git add all, commit and push; and you are ready to go.
+`uvx cruft create -f --checkout latest https://github.com/schubergphilis/paleofuturistic_python` (mind the `-f`). cd to your project directory; git add all, commit and push; and you are ready to go.